keu/docs/software/install-gcp-standard.md

 prometheus.astro.mydomain.com
 ```

-## Step 12: Verify You Can Access the Software UI
+## Step 12: Verify that you can access the Software UI

 Go to `app.BASEDOMAIN` to see the Software UI.

 Consider this your new Airflow control plane.
 From the Software UI, you'll be able to both invite and manage users as well as create and monitor Airflow Deployments on the platform.

-## Step 13: Verify Your TLS Setup
+## Step 13: Verify your TLS setup

 To check if your TLS certificates were accepted, log in to the Software UI.
 Then, go to `app.BASEDOMAIN/token` and run: